CGDogan/decoders/optimizing.md

 Updating JDK or updating BioFormats and its libraries might require one or two iterations more

+You may also be required `--trace-object-instantiation=java.lang.Thread` etc to find some more culprits, error output is usually useful.

+EDIT: But please note that the shortcut I mentioned, such as instead of listing sun.awt.x, sun.awt.y, taking the parent "sun.awt" directly, misses some classes available for optimization.
+Hence I provide "initialize-exceptions" which was done with this shortcut and "initialize-exceptions-strict" which was done without this shortcut.
+Without this shortcut, it (may) take more iterations (but I observed: it didn't), but this might need to be repeated with every JDK update.

 ## JNI problems

 You may call a Java function that does "new org.libjpegturbo.turbojpeg.TJDecompressor()" from C to see if JNI works properly (at least for the function org.libjpegturbo.turbojpeg.TJDecompressor.init()) after JNI was loaded.
 Such as: